 A. Food, beverages, candy, and gum are not permitted in any exhibit gallery.

 Q. Where can I eat at the Museum?

-A. The museum offers an onsite restaurant, Pharaoh's @ the Museum.
-More information about the restaurant can be found here.
+A. The museum offers an onsite restaurant, Pharaoh's at the Museum.

 Q. May I touch objects in the exhibits?